-- Cut a hole approximately 97mm up from the closed end of the cylinder.
+- Cut a hole approximately 3.8 inches (97 millimeters) up from the closed end of the cylinder.

-- Insert short length of copper hire into the receptacle of the antenna holder and solder in place.
+- Insert a short length of copper wire into the receptacle of the antenna holder and solder in place.

-- Remove rubber cover from rear of phone, under which should be a port for an external antenna.
+- Remove the rubber cover from the rear of phone, likely under the battery cover.
+Under this should be a port for an external antenna.

-- Plug pigtail connector into external antenna jack on phone.
+- Plug the pigtail connector into the external antenna jack on the phone.

 - Aim the open end of the can toward the closest compatible cell tower.

-To gain a better understanding of how to make this coffee can cell phone signal booster, watch the video on YouTube.
-Near the end, Mike Haney mentions that this signal grabber is designed to nab the 1900MHz band, so it's probably most effective with providers like Rogers Wireless that use this frequency.
+Near the end of the video, Mike Haney mentions that this signal grabber is designed to nab the 1900MHz band, so it's probably most effective with providers that use this frequency.
 Check with your mobile operator to see which band/frequency they use.